yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 7: Provision a Web App

-In this task, you provision an App Service (Web app), which will be used for hosting the WWI Tailspin Toys web application.
+In this task, you provision an App Service (Web app), which will be used for hosting the Wide World Importers web application.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.